 When your AC’s evaporator coil freezes, it creates a secondary water problem.
 Ice forms on the coil when:

-• Refrigerant levels are low
+• Refrigerant levels are low because of a leak or fault (engineer’s job only)

-• The blower fan malfunctions
+• The blower fan is not running correctly

 Damaged Drain Pan